A 20- something’s travel guide for the best vegetarian food, vintage shops and exhibitions in Paris

 However eating pastries was absolutely an item on my Paris itinerary and I consequently happily gained a pound or two visiting the many patisseries and bakeries in the city.
 Here are my favourite places I spent my money at this time.

 There are a few branches of this artisan bakery and patisserie in Paris, one of which was right over the street from where I was staying with my friend so I went there daily.
 Not only do they have one of the most aesthetically pleasing patisserie selections I have seen but they have the most fantastic bread selection.
-They stock all of the usual varieties of artisan breads as well as loads of obscure loaves like a chocolate loaf and pink coloured brioche aux pralines Roses.
+They stock all of the usual varieties of artisan bread as well as loads of obscure loaves like a chocolate loaf and pink coloured brioche aux pralines Roses.